delacruzkb/JapaneseStudyTool/README.md

 +Used to add new terms

-+searches database for similar terms based on japanese and english fields of each term
++searches database for similar terms based on japanese and english fields of each term ++ Populates a list of similar terms with an option to merge the new term into an existing term

 Edit Term:
 + search for a term to edit based on certain fields